Opening Day 2025: Your Active Leaders

 What's Brooks Barnes Got Against Pixar?

-I imagine this isn’t a great morning to be Richard Greenfield.
-He’s the market analyst at Pali Research who earlier this year downgraded Disney stock because he felt Pixar’s latest movie, “Up,” had a poor outlook.
-Brooks Barnes quoted him in the New York Times last April:
+With the weekend box-office success of Pixar's “Up,” I imagine this isn’t a great morning to be Richard Greenfield.
+He’s the market analyst at Pali Research who earlier this year downgraded Disney stock because he felt Pixar’s latest movie had a poor outlook.
+Brooks Barnes quoted him in the New York Times two months ago:

 “We doubt younger boys will be that excited by the main character,” he wrote, adding a complaint about the lack of a female lead.

-Greenfield, I’m sure, is waiting to see how “Up” does in its second weekend, as well as internationally, before he issues his mea culpa—if in fact market analysts issue mea culpas.
-I doubt they do.
-Otherwise we’d be drowning in them.
-But for the record, in its opening weekend, “Up” made over $68 million, which is the second-best opening for a Pixar film, after “The Incredibles.”
+I’m sure Greenfield is waiting to see how “Up” does in its second weekend, as well as internationally, before he issues his mea culpa—if in fact market analysts issue mea culpas.
+But for the record, in its opening weekend, “Up” made over $68 million domestically, which is the second-best opening for a Pixar film, after “The Incredibles.”

 Barnes’ mea culpa, such as it is, comes in his usual post-weekend box-office article in today’s Times, in which he uses the word “marketing” six times, including in the first graf: